jtc27/jtc27/README.md

 Hi I'm Jacob, a full stack developer.
-I like coding with a joyful attitude, and my aim is to produce high quality products.
+I like to find enjoyment in coding.
+My aim is to produce high quality products.
 I'm a recent graduate of Makers Academy, 16 week coding bootcamp which has been highly regarded.

 [![jtc27's GitHub stats](https://github-readme-stats.vercel.app/api?username=jtc27)](https://github.com/jtc27/github-readme-stats)